olegkorol/zeit-now-test/README.md

 # zeit-now-test

-A small test of Zeit's Now deployment tool
+This small repository is intended for testing Zeit's live deployment tool Now.